hotkit/rask/DESIGN.md

 ## Sweeps ##

 When a new top level directory is published we must perform a sweep to ensure that we have the correct meta-data about all of the files.
+We also preform a sweep when the rask server loads.

 # Protocol #